PetrKryslUCSD/MeshCore.jl/docs/src/guide/guide.md

 bshapes = skeleton(skeleton(skeleton(shapes)))
 @test (nvertices(vertices), nshapes(bshapes)) == (376, 376)
 ```
-Export the mesh for visualization.
+Export the mesh for visualization (requires the use of the `MeshPorter` package).
 ```
 vtkwrite("trunc_cyl_shell_0-boundary-skeleton", vertices, bshapes)
 ```